- A doula offers emotional and practical support to families during pregnancy, childbirth and early parenthood.

 What is a doula ?

-A doula (from the Greek word meaning ‘female slave’) offers continuous emotional and practical support, for mothers and couples, through pregnancy, birth and the immediate postnatal time, as well as providing flexible practical and emotional support postnatally for new mothers and families in their own homes.
+A doula offers continuous emotional and practical support through pregnancy, labour and birth as well as providing flexible practical and emotional support postnatally.

-Doulas are usually experienced women who have completed some basic training.
 Doulas do not take a clinical role and work alongside midwives and doctors.
-They do not advise, but can support a woman to find balanced information to make informed decisions about her maternity care.
+They do not advise, but support families to find balanced information to make informed decisions about their maternity care.

 Why are they needed?